 ITU-T Study Group 2

-ITU-T Study Group 2 is the lead study group for numbering, naming, addressing and identification (NNAI), routing and service definition (including future services or mobile services).
-It is responsible for creating principles of service and operational requirements, including billing and operational quality of service/network performance.
-Service principles and operational requirements must be developed for current and evolving technologies.
+ITU-T Study Group 2 is the lead study group for numbering, naming, addressing, interworking and identification (NNAI), routing and service definition (including future telecommunication/ICT architectures, capabilities, technologies, applications and services) and is responsible for creating principles of service and operational requirements, including NNAI aspects, billing and operational quality of service/network performance.
+Service principles and operational requirements will continue to be developed for current and evolving ICT/telecommunication networks.

+Study Group 2 is responsible for studying, developing and recommending general principles of NNAI as well as routing for all types of future and evolving telecommunication/ICTs architectures, capabilities, technologies, applications and services and operational aspects relating to end-to-end routing for all types of current and future networks.

+Study Group 2 is responsible for studying, developing and recommending general principles and operational aspects related to interworking, number portability and carrier switching.

-Study Group 2 is to define and describe services from a user's point of view to facilitate global interconnection and interoperation and, to the extent practicable, ensure compatibility with the International Telecommunication Regulations and related intergovernmental agreements.
+Study Group 2 is to study and describe services and capabilities from a user's point of view to facilitate global interconnection and interoperation and, to the extent practicable, ensure compatibility with the International Telecommunication Regulations and related intergovernmental agreements.

 Study Group 2 should continue to study service policy aspects, including those that may arise in the operation and provision of transborder, global and/or regional services, taking due account of national sovereignty.

-Study Group 2 is responsible for studying, developing and recommending general principles of NNAI and routing for all types of network.
+Study Group 2 is responsible for developing requirements for registrars and operators on the maintenance of NNAI resource databases and alignment with international registrars and operators of such databases.

-The chairman of Study Group 2 (or, if necessary, the chairman's delegated representative), in consultation with Study Group 2 participants, should provide technical advice to the Director of TSB concerning general principles for NNAI and routing and the effect on allocation of international codes.
+The chairman of Study Group 2 (or, if necessary, the chairman's delegated representative), in consultation with Study Group 2 participants, should provide technical advice to the Director of TSB concerning general principles for NNAI, assignment, reassignment and/or reclamation of international NNAI directly assigned resources and routing and the effect on allocation of assigned NNAI resources.

-Study Group 2 should provide the Director of TSB with advice on technical, functional and operational aspects in the assignment, reassignment and/or reclamation of international numbering and addressing resources in accordance with the relevant ITU-T E- and F-series Recommendations, taking into account the results of any ongoing studies.
+Study Group 2 should provide the Director of TSB with advice on technical, functional and operational aspects in the assignment, reassignment and/or reclamation of international numbering and addressing resources in accordance with the relevant ITU-T E- and F-series Recommendations, taking into account the results of any ongoing studies or queries raised by the Director of TSB.

 Study Group 2 should recommend measures to be taken to assure operational performance of all networks (including network management) in order to meet the requisite in-service network performance and quality of service.